huseyinjkilic/katagaSolution/README.md

 For run jar file you should have java 8 in your computer.

 Here is screenshot for example of usage jar file.
+There is a high resolution version of screenshot if you click the image.
 ![Alt text](https://raw.githubusercontent.com/huseyinjkilic/katagaSolution/master/screenshots/Runing%20jar%20file.png "Runnable jar usage")

 It should be 10 second to initialize tomcat server.